-Whether you’re studying a language at an undergraduate, masters or PhD level, you’ll no doubt be thinking about what your job prospects will be when you graduate.
+Whether you’re studying a language at an undergraduate, masters or PhD level, you’ll no doubt be thinking about what the career prospects for language students are.
 The good news is that there are a plethora of career options available for language students.
-When you study a language, you gain so much more than just being fluent in that language - you also gain in-depth knowledge about the culture in which that language is spoken, as well as critical and research skills.
+When you study a language, you gain so much more than just being fluent in that language - you also gain in-depth knowledge about the culture in which that language is spoken, a practice in translation, as well as critical and research skills and essay writing.

-Teaching your newly acquired language is an obvious and popular career path for many language graduates.
+Teaching your newly acquired language is an obvious and popular career option for language students.
 If education is something that you are truly passionate about, then you can use your language skills to make a real difference in people’s lives, and this can be extremely rewarding.

 You can also teach in a variety of settings, in an informal context such as one-on-one tuition with students of all ages, or in a more formal environment such as teaching at a school or university.
 However, for the latter, you will also need a teaching qualification.

-Translation services are needed for corporate, government and education meetings, as well as for translating books, advertisements, websites, reports, documents, research, media, manuals, product packaging, and written correspondences.
+Interpretation services are needed for corporate, government and education meetings, while translators tend to work with books, advertisements, websites, reports, documents, research, media, manuals, product packaging, and written correspondences.
 Many translators also work on a freelance or contract basis, which will appeal to language students who want high levels of freedom, flexibility, and autonomy in their work.
 It is definitely a good job opportunity for language students.

 Large multinational businesses have offices in different countries and can employ people from all over the world.
 If you also gain business and management skills (for example by following up your Bachelor in languages with a Masters in a Business-related course), then you could be in the perfect position to relocate to an office in a country that you’ve always been curious to live in and explore.

 In fact, you can combine knowledge of a second language with so many other skills that multinational companies desire.
 The approach taught at many language courses is that language is a tool - you can do whatever you wish with it.
 With the right tools and additional skills, we can achieve great things.
 Whatever your passion is, follow it and use your foreign language skills to cast a wider net in terms of where you can work in the world.

 It should also be emphasised that foreign language skills will not only enhance your professional life but also your personal life as well, both locally and overseas.
 Knowing a second language and the culture that is tied to it will allow you to connect with people in the world on a very deep level that you otherwise wouldn’t be able to.
 This is an invaluable benefit of learning a foreign language.